Updated April 17, 2023

 It is a wireframing and diagramming tool similar to Omnigraffle, which is useful for information architects, particularly interaction designers.
 With Axure RP Pro, you can create pages with drag-zoom, parallax scrolling, docked headers, incremental search, moving dynamic panels, and more.

 MindManager by MindJet is unlike conventional mind-mapping software.
 This tool embeds project management into mind mapping, making it more of a comprehensive information manager than a simple mind mapper.

+Treejack is ideal for testing a proposed website architecture’s information hierarchy.
+It is superior in ways to other evaluation techniques like reverse card sorting and closed card sorting, evaluating the complete depth of an information hierarchy.
 For those of you who want to test their hierarchy and understand how it would work with users, Treejack can be a good tool.
-It allows architects to input a site hierarchy, recruit users and set up tasks.
-They can then see the results of the test, share or download them.
+It allows architects to input a site hierarchy, recruit users, and set up tasks.
+They can then see the test results and share or download them.